01

 What are variants, and how do they work?

 The first thing to note is that variants aren’t all created equal — they each have a different magnitude of effect.
-We can divide variants into three general categories: causal, high-effect, and common.
+We can divide variants into two general categories: high-effect and common.

-If you have a causal variant, you have the disease or trait.
+If you have a high-effect variant, you have the disease or trait.

-Some variants are causal.
+Some variants have a strong effect on their own.
 These variants are entirely responsible for whether a person develops a disease or trait.
 Often termed "pathogenic variant," this usually refers to a DNA difference that can single-handedly cause a feature.

 Let’s look at our friends, Karl and Maya, to illustrate how variants work.